nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Posted an update to LinkedIn about completion of my VS Code extension create-markdown-toc.
 I added a short description and a few in-action screen shots.
 As I complete other projects I look forward to doing the same.

-Looking at an older team project - EZ-PC-Shopper - I realize just how much I have learned about HTML, CSS, and JavaScript.
-The website leaves a lot to be desired (like figuring out to click the image of the item to edit in the shopping cart), but many aspects of the project were new to each of us and we powered through and presented it with smiles and sales-pitchey-ness. :smiley:
+Looking at an older team project - EZ-PC-Shopper:

+- I realize just how much I have learned about HTML, CSS, and JavaScript.
+- The website leaves a lot to be desired (like figuring out to click the image of the item to edit in the shopping cart).
+- However, many aspects of the project were new to ALL of us on the team and we powered through and presented it with smiles and sales-pitchey delivery. :smiley:

 Some code snippets I developed these last few days working on the Winlink Form project: